Installations, designs, collaborations, and other works.

 The first 'Transformation Cloak' was created for the 'Sonic Blossom' exhibit at the National Museum of Modern and Contemporary Art in South Korea, and other museums with modern interiors.

-When I saw the rich colors of the paintings and room at the Museum of Fine Arts, where the exhibit would be held, I told Mingwei, that I felt compelled to design the second Transformation Cloak with the same rich colors already in the room.
-He enthusiastically agreed, and graciously provided brilliant, embroidered obis, which he selected from Japan.
+When I saw the rich colors of the paintings and room at the Museum of Fine Arts, where the exhibit would be held, I felt compelled to design the second Transformation Cloak to pick up the rich colors of the MFA room.
+Mingwei enthusiastically agreed, and selected brilliant, embroidered obis from Japan.
 They were a perfect complement to the colors, and mood of the MFA exhibit room.

 Mingwei's 'Sonic Blossom' project, came to him while caring for his mother, who was recovering from heart disease.
 Together, they listened to healing, powerful Schubert Lieders.
 Mingwei was drawn to create a piece about gift giving through song.